aleable/aleable.github.io/readme.md

 [Web of Science](https://www.webofscience.com/wos/author/record/GYA-1831-2022)

 <br/>
 I am Alessandro Lonardi, a PhD student at the <a href="https://is.mpg.de/">Max Planck Institute for Intelligent Systems</a> (Tübingen, Germany), working under the supervision of Dr. <a href="https://cdebacco.com/">Caterina De Bacco</a> in the <a href="https://is.mpg.de/employees?_=1598796063852&action=index&controller=employees&departments=pio&query=&utf8=\%E2\%9C\%93">Physics for Inference and Optimization group</a>.
-Previous to that, I was a Master's student in Mathematical Engineering at the <a href="https://www.unipd.it/en/">University of Padova</a> (Padua, Italy), where I also obtained my Bachelor's degree in Physics.<br/>
+Previous to that, I was a Master's student in Mathematical Engineering at the <a href="https://www.unipd.it/en/">University of Padova</a> (Padua, Italy), where I also obtained my Bachelor's degree in Physics.
 My PhD is supported by the <a href="https://imprs.is.mpg.de">International Max Planck Research School for Intelligent Systems</a> (IMPRS-IS), which is part of the <a href="https://cyber-valley.de/en">Cyber Valley</a> initiative.

 <h1>Research</h1>